Rainout gives Nats, Cubs starting pitching options, but they aren't taking them

 Chicago Cubs

-Arrieta had a hamstring injury in September and after allowing five runs (three earned) in three innings of work in St. Louis on Sept.
+Arrieta had a hamstring injury in September and after allowing five runs (three earned) in three innings in St. Louis on Sept.
 26, he admitted that not only was he not 100 percent, but that he had tweaked his delivery to work around the hamstring issue.
-It will have been 14 full days without a start, so it's possible he's all the way back by the time Game 4 gets underway at 3:08 Chicago time on Wednesday (4:08 p.m.
-ET).
+It will have been 14 full days without a start, so it's possible he's all the way back by the time Game 4 begins at 4:08 p.m.
+ET Wednesday.

 If he is, chances are he gives the Cubs a great outing.
 He had a 1.69 ERA in 11 starts in July and August before the injury.